A crucial challenge for all types of companies and organizations, data is still too often under-exploited.

 As soon as the POC is complete, it is interesting to collect feedback from users in order to make some adjustments.
 Once implemented, the solution will thus be as close as possible to their needs.

-Later on, analysis of the real use of the tool will allow bringing ideas of functional improvements, in order to further improve the solution.
+Later on, analysis of the real use of the tool allows bringing ideas of functional improvements, in order to further improve the solution.

 |Find out more:|